lakmeer/colossal-pinball/notes.md

 # TODO

-- Make Zone an interface
-  - Force: apply constant acceleration
   - Sink: drain the ball
   - Well: attract the ball to a single point (magents)
   - Slow: change the simulation time factor
   - Detect: trigger when ball enters or leaves (rollovers)
-- Remove 'intersects' from Collider and give it to Zone
 - Change the intersection overlay to a collision overlay, test each point with a fake Ball and mark how far it gets moved, use this value to create a heatmap over the table.
-- Move Collider to Shape, and have Collider be a single class that hosts a shape like Zone does.
-That way we can have non-colliding shapes for decorative elements.
-- Give things like kick force to Collider.
 - Whole game state as object, pass to renderer, make reactive

 - Table